devopskube/devopskube/charts/nginx-ingress/README.md

 # Todo

-* the Default-Backend seems to be slightly unstable right now, this needs to get fixed asap
 * the naming of the default-backend should be adopted, since right now the name is default backend without any release-name
+* There is a dependency on the config-map of gogs (ssh), this should get adopted as well (to fix this right now, you do need to install gogs before installing nginx-ingress)